ashvi23/My-Malloc/readme.txt

 			- just change set bit of current block to 0 if next block is in use

 		- Curr is last block -> next is null
-			- combine with previous block if previous block's set bit is 0  (update size of prev to be prev size + curr sie+ 2 for metadata block )
+			- combine with previous block if previous block's set bit is 0
+			update size of prev to be prev size + curr size+ 2 for metadata block
 			- do nothing if previous block is in use

-		- Prev block is not null and Next block is not null
+		- Prev block is not null and Next block is not null -check if next block's set bit block is 0, if it is then combine current and next by changing the size bits of current to currentsize+nextsize+2 and set current's set bit to 0.
-			- check if next block's set bit block is 0, if it is then combine current and next and set current's set bit to 0.
+			- check if previous block's inuse bit is 0 if it is 0 combine by updating prev block size to prevsize+currentsize+2 change current block inuse bit to 0

 - Error Checks: